Skip to main content

 Honors, Memberships, and Professional Activities

-• “Arbitration Questions To Consider In Patent License Disputes,” Law360.com, May 2019
+• “Arbitration Questions to Consider in Patent License Disputes,” Law360.com, May 2019

 • “Use of Special Masters in Patent Litigation: A Special Master’s Perspective,” American Intellectual Property Law Association, Spring 1998 Quarterly Journal, with Thomas McGahren